RedBearAK/toshy/README.md

  1. Multi-user support: I believe some changes I've made will facilitate proper multi-user support on the same system.
 Even in the case of the user invoking a "Switch User" feature in their desktop environment, where the first user's desktop is still running in the background while another user is logged into their own desktop and using the screen (and physical keyboard).
 This is a very convenient feature even if you aren't actually sharing your computer with another person.
 There are many reasons why you might want to log into a different user's desktop to test something.
 Currently this absolutely requires `systemd` and `loginctl`.

+ 1. A start on Wayland support.
+More on that further down.

  1. The Option-key special characters, as described above.
 Two different layouts are available.

  1. Automatic categorizing of the keyboard type of the current keyboard device.
 No more switching of keyboard types from the tray icon menu, or re-running the installer, or being asked to press a certain key on the keyboard during install.
 Some keyboard devices will need to be added to a Python list in the config to be recognized as the correct type.
 This will evolve over time from user feedback.